NGCPSlo/Code2022-23/README_comms.md

 ## Information about the communication code
-coords_class.py is a packaged library that contains get and post functions needed for interacting with the json database It's programmed in Python and utilizes the Flask micro-web framework
+Integration Code for the Medical Evacuation Aircraft(MEA) was meant to be run with multiprocessing coords_class.py is a packaged library that contains get and post functions needed for interacting with the json database It's programmed in Python and utilizes the Flask micro-web framework